-Generally, clay materials were identified in the seasonally saturated zones above the permanent water table.
-At AD-7, which was relogged by SP-B2, the depth to water fluctuated between approximately 9 and 15 feet below ground surface (ft bgs), with silty clay present from approximately 2.5-6.9 ft bgs before transitioning to clay until 18.8 ft bgs (Figure 5).
+Soil borings which were advanced in March 2020 found that clay materials were identified in the seasonally saturated zones above the permanent water table (Geosyntec, 2020b).
+At AD-7, which was relogged by SP-B2, the depth to water fluctuated between approximately 9 and 15 feet below ground surface (ft bgs).
+Silty clay was identified from approximately 2.5-6.9 ft bgs before transitioning to clay until 18.8 ft bgs (Figure 5).
 At AD-22, which was relogged by SP-B4, the depth to water fluctuated between approximately 3 and 12 ft bgs.
 Clay was identified from approximately 1.5 ft bgs to 13.3 ft bgs, where it transitioned to a clayey silt (Figure 6).

-Soil samples were collected from the seasonal water table and within the screened interval during the re-logging of AD-7 and AD-22 for analysis of mineralogy via X-ray diffraction (XRD).
-The XRD analysis confirmed the presence of clays within the seasonal water table and sand within the screened interval, as summarized in Table 1.
+Analysis by X-ray diffraction (XRD) confirmed the presence of clays within the seasonal water table and sand within the screened interval, as summarized in Table 1.
 The clay fraction of the uppermost samples collected from within the seasonal water table were further analyzed to identify the type of clays present.
-Smectite-type clays, which are 2:1-layer clays with significant cation exchange properties, make up the majority of the clay minerals present at those intervals.
+Smectite-type clays, which are 2:1-layer clays with characteristic cation exchange capacity, make up the majority of the clay minerals present at those intervals.

 Sorption and desorption of beryllium from smectite-type clays is well documented (Boschi and Willenbring, 2016a; You, et al., 1989).
-Desorption was found to be affected by pH, with 75% of beryllium desorbed from a smectite-type clay as pH changed from 6.0 standard units (SU) to 3.0 SU (Boschi and Willenbring, 2016b).
+Desorption was found to be affected by pH, with 75% of beryllium desorbed from a smectite-type clay as pH decreased from 6.0 standard units (SU) to 3.0 SU (Boschi and Willenbring, 2016b).
 The pH values recorded at AD-7 and AD-22 for samples collected under the Federal CCR Rule ranged from 2.9 to 4.1 SU and 3.9 to 5.1 SU, respectively, suggesting that conditions are favorable for beryllium desorption from smectite-type clays.
 The presence of these exchangeable clays provides further evidence that the exceedances of beryllium at AD-22 and AD-7 can be attributed to the effects of seasonal groundwater elevation changes, and the resulting cation exchange between groundwater and the exchangeable clay within the seasonal water table, on groundwater quality.